 1. Acer Aspire 5 – The Recommended Pick

-What I consider as the best in this list actually breached the $500 mark as of this writing.
+The Acer Aspire 5 Slim Laptop is the best laptop for students under 500 dollars mark as of this writing.
 But considering that this is only $9.99 more than our price bracket, I’d have to include the Acer Aspire 5.

 What differentiates this beast from the rest is that it is packed with perks such as a fingerprint scanner, IPS display for better viewing angles while already at the 1080p resolution.

-While we can see the common I5-8265U Processor at the center with 8GB RAM, it already packs 256GB or NVME SSD which makes everything go by at a blazing fast speed.
+While we can see the common I5-8265U Processor at the centre with 8GB RAM, it already packs 256GB or NVME SSD which makes everything go by at a blazing fast speed.

 While all those bells and whistle sound like added weight, we are actually looking at 3.97lbs which makes it the easiest to carry of the bunch which is very ideal for students and young professionals alike who are on the go.